wso2/docs-devant/en/docs/devant-concepts/data-planes.md

   - WSO2 fully managed (infrastructure and PDP in customer subscription) model
   - Customer self-managed (WSO2 provides installation script and updates) model

+[//]: # (Uncomment the following line after adding the private data plane management models)
-To explore each management model in detail so that you can make informed decisions depending on the supported cloud-based operations and security, see [Private Data Plane Management Models](../references/private-data-plane-management-models.md).
+[//]: # (To explore each management model in detail so that you can make informed decisions depending on the supported cloud-based operations and security, see [Private Data Plane Management Models]&#40;../references/private-data-plane-management-models.md&#41;.)